Reinforcement Learning-powered Semantic Communication via Semantic Similarity: Experiments

-Considering a broader case of semantic communication, we argue that by slightly modifying the decision process and learning details, it is easy to introduce the proposed SemanticRL paradigm as discussed earlier, so long as one can provide a meaningful semantic measurement.
-To better demonstrate this viewpoint, we provide a simple example in this section where we show how to transmit images in a SemanticRL manner.
+Considering a broader case of semantic communication, we claim that by slightly modifying the decision process and learning details, it is convenient to introduce the proposed SemanticRL paradigm on other media (\eg, pictures), so long as one can provide a meaningful semantic measurement.
+To better demonstrate this viewpoint, we provide an example in this section where we show how to transmit images in a SemanticRL manner.

-By formulating the decoding process as progressively adding or subtracting a small number for each pixel value, we define the intermediate reward as the MSE gain between the previous image and the currently generated one.
-This leads to a new parametric setting: equation (\ref{reward}) is modified into (\ref{reward_image}); and $G^{(t)}$ is then defined in a more general way by setting the discount factor $\gamma=0.99$.
+By formulating the decoding process as progressively adding or subtracting a small number for each pixel value, we can simply define the intermediate reward as the MSE gain between the previous image and the current one.
+This leads to a new parametric setting: the intermediate reward function is given in (\ref{reward_image}); and $G^{(t)}$ is then defined in a more general way by setting the discount factor $\gamma=0.99$.

-where $I_i$ indicates any single pixel from an image.
-This reward function could be interpreted as to encourage the decisions that lead to a lower MSE.
+where $I_i$ indicates any single pixel in an image.
+This reward function can be interpreted as to encourage the decisions that lead to a lower MSE.
 The major difference as compared to the above mentioned sentence-transmission task is to use a globally shared policy for all pixels, and turns the single-agent RL learning into a multi-agent RL learning task, similar as PixelRL \cite{furuta2019pixelrl}.

-We illustrate how this image oriented model learns and behaves in \Figure \ref{Fig:ImageTrans}.
-The model is trained on MNIST dataset\footnote{\url{http://yann.lecun.com/exdb/mnist/}} with the weight of encoder and first the layer of decoder initialized from a CE-based one.
+We illustrate how this image-targeted model learns and behaves in \Figure \ref{Fig:ImageTrans}.
+The model is trained on MNIST dataset\footnote{\url{http://yann.lecun.com/exdb/mnist/}} with the weight of encoder and the first layer of decoder initialized from a regularly pre-trained one.
 All the images are quantized every 25.5 pixels for simplicity (so that after normalization, one pixel has 10 values $\{0, 0.1, 0.2, ..., 0.9\}$ to take).
 We set the initially decoded image $I^{(0)}$ as one filled with pixel value 0.5 and let each action adjust the pixel value by increasing 0.1 or decreasing 0.1, or keeping it unchanged, so that all images could be recovered in five time steps.
+Note that here we attempt to provide a simple yet proof-of-the-concept example; one may further conduct more complex tasks such as directly optimize the semantic segmentation or detection/reconstruction process with task-specific non-differentiable reward functions like intersection over union (IOU), semantic classification accuracy \etc.